The-OpenROAD-Project/OpenROAD/src/ICeWall/doc/define_pad_cell.md

 ```
 ### Description

 In order to create a padring, additional information about the padcells needs to be provided in order to be able to proceed.
-The add_pad_libcell command is used to specify this additional information.
+The define_pad_cell command is used to specify this additional information.

 When specifying the orientation of padcells on a per side basis, use keys bottom, right, top and left.
 In the case of specifying corner cells use keys ll, lr, ur and ul instead.